 This database, when distributed across the retailer’s value chain, is a proverbial goldmine.
-It can help retailers create style profiles for every shopper.
+It can help retailers create shopper profiles for every shopper.

-Style profiles capture visual affinities (Eg-color, pattern, shape), and non-visual affinities (Eg- brands, categories, price) to build a comprehensive understanding of every individual shopper.
-These are what go into the style profile of each shopper.
+Shopper profiles capture visual affinities (Eg-color, pattern, shape), and non-visual affinities (Eg- brands, categories, price) to build a comprehensive understanding of every individual shopper.
+These are what go into the Shopper profile of each shopper.

 - Behavioral cues: what the shopper is clicking on, what products they’re adding to the cart, the pages they’re looking at and the pages they’re bouncing off of

 - Transactional data: what the shopper has bought in the past, what they’ve returned